Skip to main content

 Cultural Significance:

-Food is an integral part of Melbourne's cultural identity, with the city's laneway cafes and diverse restaurants contributing to its vibrant atmosphere.
-Food and wine festivals are popular throughout the state, celebrating Victoria's culinary heritage and regional produce.
-The state's strong Italian influence is evident in its cuisine, with pasta dishes and pizza being popular choices.
+Food is bound up with Melbourne's identity, and the laneway cafes and mix of restaurants give the city much of its character.
+Food and wine festivals run across the state, drawing on Victoria's traditions and regional produce.
+The Italian influence runs deep, and pasta and pizza are everywhere.

 Signature Dishes: